awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-load-balancer-asg.md

 1. Proceed to create the Auto Scaling group\.
 Your instances will be automatically registered to the load balancer after the Auto Scaling group has been created\.

-**To attach an existing load balancer to an existing Auto Scaling group**
+**To attach an existing load balancer to your Auto Scaling group after it's created**

-Use the following procedure to attach a load balancer to an existing Auto Scaling group\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/), and choose **Auto Scaling Groups** from the navigation pane\.

-1. Select the check box next to an existing group\.
+1. Select the check box next to your Auto Scaling group\.

    A split pane opens up in the bottom of the **Auto Scaling groups** page\.